cathcart/HorrorMoviePosterClassifier/README.md

 ```
 d = Database(movie_list)
 ```
-This will work itself though the list searching first for results on the redis server given before querying RottenTomatoes.
+This will work itself through the list searching first for results on the redis server given before querying RottenTomatoes.

 * Suitable parameters, the number of clusters and nearest neighbours, are estimated and the database is trained searching for movies with the keyword `horror`.
 ```